lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/face_detection_tutorial/step_2/Readme.md

 ```

-8. Finally, the printPerformancCount() function checks to see if the detector is enabled, and if it is, then we print out the overall performance statistics for the model.

-#### FaceDetectionClass
+## FaceDetectionClass

 Now that we have seen what the base class provides, we will now walkthrough the code for the derived FaceDetectionClass class to see how a model is implemented.

-We will start by deriving it from the BaseDetection class and adding some new member variables that we will need.
+Start by deriving FaceDetectionClass from the BaseDetection class and adding some new member variables that will be needed.

 ```cpp
 struct FaceDetectionClass : BaseDetection {